Semiott/AdaiNet/README.md

 ## Inspiration
 - AAHAARA Apps from Semiott Society
-- A Hard Fork of EddyNet
+- A Soft Fork of EddieNet
 - An implementation of Ruchi Gramam
 - Culinary Communitites in Kundara, Kollam, Kerala